WeriksonAlves/Papers_CBA2024_Gesture_Recognition_System/README.md

 ## Examples

 As an example of how to use the classification system, you can use the dataset available in the "Dataset" folder for Real-Time mode.
 To do this, run the main.py code.
+To initiate the gesture, bring the fingertips of the tracked hand together until their distance is less than 0.025 (this value is displayed in the real-time window).
 The gestures included in the database are shown in the figure below.

 ![alt text](Paper/Images/gesture_class.png)

 Please note that the main.py script must be run without any changes.

+*NOTE*: The preview window also indicates the stages of the action (S0 for awaiting trigger and S1 for storing gesture information) and shows the number of actions performed so far.

 ## Contact Information